 Expert Tips

-- I highly recommend tasting the chimichurri sauce before stirring it into the rice.
-Add salt, minced garlic, and diced peppers until you have a more balanced flavor.
+- Taste and season.
+Taste the chimichurri sauce and adjust the flavor before stirring it into the rice.
+Add a pinch of salt, extra garlic, or more diced peppers until it’s just right.

-If you enjoy the chimichurri rice, pair it with one of these dinner recipes!
+If you enjoy chimichurri rice, pair it with one of these dinner recipes!

 Serving Suggestions